-Connect Sites, a website hosting and content management services service, provides easy, self-editable content, simple web forms to create on the fly, and myriad advanced features available via plug-in "modules."
+Connect Sites, a website-hosting and content-management service, provides easy, self-editable content, simple web forms to create on the fly, and myriad advanced features available via plug-in "modules."

-Consistent, secure, understandable, navigable administrative information for standard and ad-hoc query and reporting.
+Consistent, secure, understandable, navigable administrative information for standard and ad-hoc queries and reporting.
 The Data Warehouse serves departments as well as central offices.

 eduroam (education roaming) is the secure, worldwide roaming access service developed for the international research and education community.